― Chögyam Trungpa

 These days, I will gladly accept the title of space cadet.

-Fortunate to have come of age in an era where many folks managed to "turn on, tune in, and drop out," I found that "inner space," is the final frontier.
-In fact, as I've journeyed through the vast, open expanse of consciousness, the boundary between inner and outer dissolves.
-What remains is merely the eternal, pristine, immensity of the present moment.
-Here, all that is, is simply all that is.
+Fortunate to have come of age in an era where many folks managed to "turn on, tune in, and drop out," I found that "inner space" is the final frontier.
+Introduced to marijuana and mushrooms, yoga and meditation, pouring through volumes of spiritual teachings, hanging out and comparing notes with kindred spirits, I came to see clearly that there is a dimension of experience where the boundary between "inner space" and "outer space" itself is transparent.
+In those moments, Reality asserts itself.
+What remains is the vast, spacious, mysterious immensity of simply Being.

-So, for decades now, most every day I make the choice to step off the hamster wheel for at least an hour, bow, take a deep, conscious breath -- and go into free fall.
-Some people call what I do meditation.
+So, for decades now, most every morning, I make the choice to step off the

 All that Glitters is...

-As Practice has deepened, it's become quite clear that there is a whole lot more space than there is solidity in the nature of things.
+As Practice has deepened, it's become quite clear that there is a whole lot more fluidity and space than there is solidity in the nature of things.
 In fact, even what appears to be quite solid, when looked into deeply, isn't.
 Perceived directly, what we conventionally call "things" aren't.
-They are localized, transitory, intersections in an infinite web of energy.
-With Practice, they appear in radical clarity as momentary events sparkling like diamonds within the embrace of limitless space.
+They are transitory, intersections in an infinite web of causes and conditions.
+With Practice, "things"-- including ourselves and others -- appear in radical clarity as momentary events sparkling like diamonds within the embrace of limitless space.

 It just takes Practice.

 * As is the case for many of us, my primary relationship provides the opportunity to be "triggered" in very deep ways.
 It is the final frontier of Practice for me.
 I can sometimes still be a real jerk.
 I'm grateful to have a partner who loves me anyway.